bertsky/workflow-configuration/README.md

 ### Implementation

 To make writing (and reading) configurations as simple as possible, they are expressed as rules operating on METS file groups (i.e. workspace-local).
-For convenience, the most common recipe pattern involving only 1 input and 1 output file group via some OCR-D CLI is available via static pattern rule, which merely takes the target-specific variables `TOOL` (the CLI executable) and optionally `PARAMS` (a comma-separated list of parameter assignments).
+For convenience, the most common recipe pattern involving only 1 input and 1 output file group via some OCR-D CLI is available via static pattern rule, which merely takes the target-specific variables `TOOL` (the CLI executable) and optionally `PARAMS` (a JSON-formatted list of parameter assignments) or `OPTIONS` (a white-space separated list of parameter assignments).
 Custom rules are possible as well.
 If the makefile does not start with the overall target, it must specify its `.DEFAULT_GOAL`, so callers can run without knowledge of the target names.

 Rules that are not configuration-specific (like the static pattern rule) are all shared by including a common `Makefile` at the end of configuration makefiles.
 That file has 2 sets of rules:
 - a top-level set operating in the target directory (possibly in parallel),